-He tried to murder Emma Vrzal after He tried to murder Emma Vizal alter she maried Nieman.
+He tried to murder Emma Vrzal after she married Nieman.
 The poison made her deathly sick, but it didn't kill her.
-Martin Vizal was insured for \$2,000.
-His wife collected the money and gave most of it to Billik at different times: until it soon was gone.
-The woman I
+Martin Vrzal was incured for \$2,000.
+His wife collected the money and gave most of it to Billik at different times; until it soon was gone.
+The woman

-WALDEMAR POULSEN, INVENT-OR OF WIRELESS 'PHONE.
-To Waldemar Poulsen belongs the

-To Waldemar Poulsen belongs the honor of establishing wireless telephone communications.
+WALDEMAR POULSEN, INVENT-OR OF WIRELESS PHONE.
+To Waldemar Poulsen belongs the To Waldemar Poulsen belongs the honor of establishing wireless telephone communications.
 He has spoken through space a distance of 250 miles.
 In speaking of Poulsen's achieve-ment, Nikola Tesla says: "Telephonic communication be-tween continents is assured.
 It need not be discussed.
+My sown experi-ments have demonstrated its practinot be discussed.
 My own experi-ments have demonstrated its practi-cability.
-The transmission of spoken message by Poulsen between Berlin and Comenhagen should not be a submessage by Poulsen between Berlin and Copenhagen should not be a sub-ject of wonderment.
-"The next surprise will be the utili-zation of electrical energy for the pro-pulsion of airships, which will carry no batteries or other generators, and whose passage through the air will be controlled by electric waves generated on the earth planet."
+The transmission of spoken message by Poulsen between Berlin and Copenhagen should not be a sub-ject of wonderment.
+"The next surprise will be the utili-vation of electrical energy for the prozation of electrical energy for the pro-pulsion of airships, which will carry no batteries or other generators, and whose passage through the air will be controlled by electric waves generated on the earth planet.'
 HIRSCHMAN'S Semi-Annual Shoe Sale!

 SUCCESS FROM THE START.
 Splendid satisfied crowds daily throng this crowning event in the shoe trade annals of Salt Lake Cify.
 Think of the convenience and comfort of coming to the store where everything is arranged in a thoroughly systematic manner and where only the highest grade of thoroughly experienced salesmen are employed to wait on you.
 Add to that the biggest and best popular priced shoe stock in the intermountain country and deduct from it the ordinary profits that prevail throughout the year and you have the answer, "THE MOST SUCCESSFUL SHOE SALE WE HAVE EVER HELD."
 Bargain table clean-up of every line we have discountinued from stock, and that means your size in a good many different styles.
 But the main stress is laid on the splendid reductions from regular stock, the very superiority of which makes of the casual observer an eager buyer.
 WE HAVE YOUR SIZE.
 All goods exchanged or money refunded as cheerfully as we take it.